reactioncommerce/reaction-docs/developer/themes/themes.md

 Open `packages/my-custom-theme/main.less`.

-And add this to the bottom of the file:
+And add the following to the bottom of the file:
 ```
 @import "styles/my-new-file.less";
 ```